-Applicants for exemption must supply full written justification for their request, plus appropriate documentation, showing how they have satisfied the GE objectives.
-This will then be considered by the Faculty of GE Committee, which will make a determination and notify the student accordingly.
-The Committee's yardstick will be, in each case, the extend to which the student has already satisfied the GE objectives (as demonstrated by the argument and/or documentation presented), compared to the extent to which these objectives are satisfied by the typical student in that course who is taking all of his or her GE program at UNSW.
+Applicants for exemption must supply full written justification for their request, plus appropriate documentation, showing how they have satisfied the GE objectives (see General Education Handbook).
+Applications will be considered on a case by case, and subject by subject basis by the Faculty's General Education Committee, which will make a determination and notify the student accordingly.
+The Committee's yardsticks will be: